jasonleonhard/create-react-app/README.md

 - Install required node_modules

+  `cd packages/react-scripts` and `npm i styled-components babel-plugin-styled-components`

 - This forked copy will have access to the webpack.config.js

 - Or webpack.config.dev.js and webpack.config.prod.js

-- Where we add a line for a babel-plugin-styled-components
+- Where we add a line for a babel-plugin-styled-components under the section about Process application JS with Babel and the line

-  `cd packages/react-scripts` and `npm i styled-components babel-plugin-styled-components`
+  `presets: [require.resolve('babel-preset-react-app')],`

+- Add the plugin

+  `plugins: [require.resolve('babel-plugin-styled-components')],`

 - Which previously we would have needed to eject to access.

 - The new trade off is the need to `git fetch upstream` and `git rebase upstream/master`

-- We then update package.json to reflect the name of my npm account jasonleonhard
+- We then update package.json to reflect the name of my npm account

 - Navigate back to our project root and